originalnickname/hooktube-video-duration/README.md

 # hooktube-video-duration
-Displays video duration on Hooktube.com
+userscript that displays video duration on Hooktube.com